 One note: the spin-off (Master Z: Ip Man Legacy) does not feature Yen or the Ip Man character, focusing instead on Max Zhang’s character from Ip Man 3, but is still very much worth your time (and features Dave Bautista, Tony Jaa, and Michelle Yeoh!). —PV

 Ip Man, Ip Man 2, Ip Man 3, and Ip Man 4 are available to stream on Netflix.
-Master Z: Ip Man Legacy is available to stream on Hi-Yah!, for free with ads on Tubi, and available to stream on Hoopla with a library card.
+Master Z: Ip Man Legacy is available to stream on Peacock and Hi-Yah!, for free with ads on Tubi, Pluto TV, and Plex, and available to stream on Hoopla and Kanopy with a library card.
+All of the movies are available for digital rental or purchase on Amazon, Apple TV, Google Play, and Vudu.

 Blood and Bone